welcomegeek/welcomegeek/wiki/hosting.md

-Hosting on this wiki = Hosting on the official one:
+Moved to the official wiki:

 Enter to: https://wiki.opennic.org/webspaceproviders